 - Cut your meat quite finely – the likelihood is that you’ll be getting an entire piece in one bite.
 Pre-sliced meats such as prosciutto or Parma ham work really well.

 - Go easy on the cheese or your pizza may end up too rich.
 Using the smallest holes on your grater will help spread the cheese farther.

-- Never use chilli powder or cayenne pepper on a pizza – it’s way too easy to be heavy-handed and there’s nothing you can do about it if you apply too much.
-If you fancy a bit of heat use a very small sprinkling of chilli flakes or thin slices of fresh or canned chilli.
+- Never use chilli powder on a pizza – it’s too easy to be heavy-handed and there’s nothing you can do about it if you apply too much.
+If you fancy a bit of heat, use a very small sprinkling of chilli flakes or thin slices of fresh or canned chilli.
 Bear in mind that some of you diners might not like heat, so by using slices they can pick off the chilli if they don’t want it.
 If your diners are very heat-adverse it may be best to leave the chillies off altogether and serve them on the side instead.

 - Sprinkle fresh herbs such as basil or coriander (cilantro) over the pizza after cooking rather than before as they lose much of their flavour during cooking.

-- To avoid slice envy try to apply the toppings as symmetrically as possible.
+- To avoid slice envy, try to apply the toppings as symmetrically as possible.

 For the dough:

 - Add the sugar and yeast to the warm water and stir well.
 Allow to sit for a moment while you measure the flour into a large bowl.